ibm-cloud-docs/apps/ts_apps.md

 ## Accessing Kubernetes logs
 {: #access_kube_logs}

-If the application isn't running and you can't access the health endpoint, try looking at the logs in the cluster.
+If the app isn't running and you can't access the health endpoint, try looking at the logs in the cluster.
 * Install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli) if you don't already have it.
 * Log in to {{site.data.keyword.cloud_notm}} by using `ibmcloud login`, and point it to the space that you're in.
 * List your clusters by using `ibmcloud cs clusters`,